A little background

 - Let the dough rise (3 to 4 hours, or overnight in the fridge):

 Cover the basket loosely with plastic, or place it inside clean plastic bags.
 Let them rise at room temperature until they look billowy and poofy, 3 to 4 hours.
 Alternatively, place the covered basket in the refrigerator and let it rise slowly overnight, 12 to 15 hours.
-If rising overnight, you can bake the loaves straight from the fridge; no need to warm before baking.
+If rising overnight, you can bake the loaves straight from the fridge; no need to warm it before baking, unless your fridge is too cold then you may want to leave it out for a bit.

 - Preheat the oven to 260°C:

-If you have one, place a Dutch oven or other heavy-bottomed pots with lids in the oven (i.e. casserole dish), and heat to 260°C. You can also use a good baking sheet or clean heavy roasting tray.
+If you have one, place a Dutch oven or other heavy-bottomed pots with lids in the oven (i.e. casserole dish), and heat to 260°C. You can also use a good heavy baking sheet or a clean roasting tray.

 - Transfer the loaves to the Dutch ovens / baking sheet:

-Carefully remove the Dutch oven from the oven and remove the lid.
+Carefully remove the pre-heated Dutch oven from the main oven and remove the lid.
 Tip the loaf into the pot so the seam-side is down.
 Or just tip out onto the baking sheet.

 - Score the top of the loaf: